The Man with a Thousand Faces

-Man of Many Faces or The Man with a Thousand Faces (مرد هزارچهره) is an Iranian comedy television series created for the channel IRIB TV3.
+The Man with a Thousand Faces or Man of Many Faces (مرد هزارچهره) is an Iranian comedy television series created for the channel IRIB TV3.
 It was directed by Mehran Modiri, who also stars as the lead character Masoud Shastchi.
 It features much of the cast of Mozaffar's Garden, a series made earlier by Modiri.
-Man of Many Many Faces is a sequel to this series.
+The Man with Two Thousand Faces is a sequel to this series.

 13 episodes of the series aired on IRIB TV3 from 20 March to 2 April 2008.
 The complete collection of episodes was later released on home media in a box set of three DVD discs.